mankek/Time-Tracker/README.md

 *Time Form*

 This page displays the form for adding a new time-tracking entry.
-The first four fields are required.
+The first five fields are required.

-Work Categories: Each task will have a Category, describing the general group that the task performed belongs to and a Subcategory that allows for more specific classification of tasks, such as the type of task or project it belongs to.
+Work Categories: Each task will have a Category, describing the general group that the task performed belongs to; these are set by the administrator

+Work Subcategories: Each task will have a subcategory that allows for more specific classification of tasks, such as the type of task or project it belongs to; these can be created by users.

 Description: A brief description of what exactly was accomplished.

-Date: The date on which the task was performed. **Past dates and the current dates can be used, but future dates will no be accepted.**
+Date: The date on which the task was performed. **Past dates and the current dates can be used, but future dates will not be accepted.**

 Hours & Minutes: These fields are the *first of two* optional ways to enter time information.
 The maximum number of hours that can be entered is 10 and the minutes are entered in increments of 15, with the max being 45 (even if numbers that are